 Should you allow your child to say why?
 Is it a sign of rebellion?

 Kids are soaking up every moment in their lives like a little sponge.
-Every why that they give us, is a learning experience for them.
-Think about that why as if it were a lesson in their school book.
+Every why that they give us is a learning experience for them.
+Think about why as if it were a lesson in their school book.
 That is exactly what it is to them.
-Every time that they ask the question why they are expanding their decision-making skills and knowledge.
+Every time that they ask the question of why they are expanding their decision-making skills and knowledge.
 Asking why means that your children are developing the ability to think for themselves.
 What sometimes may seem like an act of rebellion, may simply be your child determining right from wrong and how to make that determination.

 As your children grow and mature they are going to face many challenges in life.
-This is just the building blocks of teaching your children how to think for themselves, how to ask the right questions, and how to react on good instinct.
+This is just the building blocks of teaching your children how to think for themselves, how to ask the right questions, and how to react on good instincts.

 We need to encourage our children to ask questions and give them the freedom to know it is okay, so they can develop the skills needed as a teenager and adult.
-Asking question helps develop their ability to rationalize and understand choices that they make and their consequences.
+The asking question helps develop their ability to rationalize and understand choices that they make and their consequences.
 If we don’t encourage those abilities as a child at home, they will not be prepared when faced with difficult decisions they need to make on their own.

 Though it is annoying sometimes to be questioned over and over… and over again, it is important that we allow them to do so.
 Instead of getting upset about the disgusting dirty sock that is now inside of your child’s mouth, use it as a teachable moment.
 Explain why chewing that dirty sock isn’t the best thing for them.
 Now go have some fun chasing those babies, and don’t forget…it’s okay for them to ask why!